Hill Training for Trail Runners with Sarah McCormack

-When planning your training for any event, there are four very useful questions you can ask yourself:
+When planning your training for any event, there are two very useful questions you can ask yourself:

 A good training plan will include a bit of everything you’re going to see on race day.
 However, if there’s something in particular you’d like to improve on - for instance the long, steep climbs - it can be good to focus on these at the start of your season or training cycle, with a few consecutive weeks of 1-2 sessions per week that focus on this specific demand.
 Then, after this ‘special block’ of training, you can move on to training other adaptations, but maintain the work you’ve done by mixing in a long climb session every 2-4 weeks thereafter.

 Firstly, it’s important to mention that if you’re training for a race with big hills, there is no substitute for the training stimulus of running on long sustained climbs.
 While it’s not always possible to do this frequently if you live somewhere quite flat, getting out to some bigger hills when possible is going to be one of the most effective ways of improving quickly.
 Then again, plenty of trail races can be undulating or just plain flat, so if your race doesn’t contain any 20-minute-long climbs then getting to big hills might not be a concern.
 So, here I’ll provide my favourite uphill sessions for when you have big hills available, and for when you don’t.

 HOW TO TRAIN WHEN BIG HILLS AREN’T AVAILABLE: